kazhoffman/Predicting-the-Winner-of-an-MLB-Game/README.md

 It is important to enter the team name as given or you will be continually prompted to reenter the team.
 After entering both the home team and the away team, you will be given your winner!
 Winners are produce by picking the higher ranked team from a predictive ranking system, however 20% of the time the result will be flipped to add some randomness.
+The model that I used to predict the teams ranking works with 98% accuracy, so there is no doubt that the ranking system works well.
+However, predicting the winner of a baseball game involves much more than just saying that the higher ranked team wins in reality.
+I would not use this model to aid with betting or any sorts, it is a start but would need much more added like evaluating a teams given lineup.
+This project was not meant to be entirely accurate, but it is a fun function to use and starts the base for a larger more accurate program.